FredericFerriere/metaheuristics_assignment/shiftedSphere/README.md

-# Shifted ShiftedSphere
+# Shifted Sphere

 ## How to run the code

 The notebook is self contained:
-* The function to optimise is implemented at the top of the notebook
+* The function to optimise is implemented in the file functionToOptimise.py
 * Libraries needed: numpy, scipy

 ## Algorithm